aws-neuron/aws-neuron-sdk/release-notes/mxnet-neuron.md

   * Workaround: run “`/opt/aws/neuron/bin/neuron-cli reset`“ to clear Neuron RTD states after all models are unloaded and server is shut down.

+# []

+Date

+## Summary

+## Major New Features

+## Resolved Issues

+* Issue: When first importing MXNet into python process and subprocess call is invoked, user may get an OSError exception "OSError: [Errno 14] Bad address" during subprocess call (see https://github.com/apache/incubator-mxnet/issues/13875 for more details).
+This issue is fixed with a mitigation patch from MXNet for Open-MP fork race conditions.
+   * Workaround for earlier versions: Export KMP_INIT_AT_FORK=false before running python process.

 # [1.5.1.1.1.1.0]

 Date 08/08/2020